 - a.
 Start at the top of textbook page 453.
-Instead of step 1 do the following: - Open the file e02G_Inventory, which is one of the files you downloaded at the start of the term. - Save the file in your Excel Files folder using the name Lastname_Firstname_2G_Inventory - b.
+Instead of step 1 do the following: - 1.
+Open the file e02G_Inventory, which is one of the files you downloaded at the start of the term. - 2.
+Save the file in your Excel Files folder using the name Lastname_Firstname_2G_Inventory - b.
 Follow the directions for steps 2 through 23 for Project 2G Inventory on pages 453-454. - c.
-After completing step 23, save your file to the Excel Files folder using the name HW03-3 HWID 2G_Inventory_Done - d.
+After completing step 23, save your file to the Excel Files folder using the name HW03-3 HWID 2G Inventory Done - d.
 The Tables may still be defined for the Bulbs and Trees worksheets.
 If necessary, do the following to remove the Table designation: - 1.
-Click the Trees worksheet tab. - 2.
-Click A15.
+Click the Trees worksheet tab.

+- 2. Click A15.
 If the Table Design tab appears then this range is still designated as a table.
 To remove the table designation, on the Table Design tab, in the Tools group, click Convert to Range.
 Click Yes to confirm the conversion.
 The Table Design tab will no longer be present and there will be no arrows in the header row (row 14). - 3.
 Click the Bulbs worksheet and, if necessary, convert the table into a range. - 4.
-Click cell B5 and make the number bold red and the fill yellow so it stands out. - e.
+Click cell B5 and make the number bold red and the fill yellow so it stands out. - 5.
+If the Gridlines are showing, remove them (View tab, Show group, Gridlines). - e.
 Change the worksheet tab colors by doing the following: - 1.
 Right-click the Bulbs worksheet tab, point to Tab Color, and click orange. - 2.
 Repeat the process to make the Trees worksheet tab color green. - f.
 On page 405, step 8, the book showed you one way of determining the quantity in stock of Tulips on the Bulbs worksheet by using filtering.
 Below is an easier way of doing that, and one that will automatically update as the data change. - 1.
 Click the Bulbs worksheet tab to make it active. - 2.
-In C10, type Tulip Total using SUMIF. - 3.
-In C11, type the following =sumif(f15:f42,"Tulips",a15:a42) and then click the Enter checkbox to keep C11 active.
+In C10, type Tulip Total using SUMIFS. - 3.
+In C11, type =sumifs(a15:a42,f15:f42,"Tulips") and then click the Enter checkbox to keep C11 active.
 Notice the number, 433, is the same as the one you typed in B11.
 If the Quantity in Stock in column A changes, this value in C11 will automatically be updated but the value in B11 will not.

-The SUMIF function works like the COUNTIF function you learned about in Project 2A, except SUMIF finds the sum of selected values rather than counts how many there are.
+The SUMIFS function works like the COUNTIF function you learned about in Project 2A, except SUMIFS finds the sum of selected values rather than counts how many there are.
 Here is the form of the function: